Tour of the Mongoose: Anti-war message

+Argentina controversy

+In 1999, Shakira began a relationship with Argentine lawyer Antonio de la Rúa, the son of the then president of Argentina Fernando de la Rúa.
+This led to huge backlash in the country due to the social and economic crisis happening at the time in the nation.
+After the December 2001 riots in Argentina, many groups, including journalists and music retailers, sought to boycott Shakira's career in the country.
+In February 2002, Pablo di Paola, the then president of Tower Records Argentina took the decision to stop selling Shakira's albums in the country.
+In the documentary for her video album Live & off the Record (2004), Shakira revealed that trying to bring the tour to Argentina in 2003 turned into a "real soup opera" with a lot of discussion happening behind closed doors, with her team and then manager Freddy DeMann trying to persuade her to skip the country during the tour.
+The tour's production manager, Chris Lamband, and the tour manager, Fitzjoy Hellin, called the situation "insane."
+Shakira stated: "Not only the press was an issue, but logistics were nearly impossible and certainly unprofitable."
+Nevertheless, Shakira decided to go to Argentina in despite of the controversy.

+On May 3, 2003, Shakira performed at Argentina's River Plate stadium, the sold-out show had over 60,000 people in attendance, including Argentinian celebrities and politicians such as actor Mariano Martínez, former vicepresident of Argentina Daniel Scioli and the former first lady of Argentina Inés Pertiné Urien.
+According to Argentine magazine Gente, her then boyfriend Antonio de la Rúa decided to not attend due to the controversy.

 Commercial performance

-Shakira became the first Latin female artist to perform at Argentina's Estadio Monumental Antonio Vespucio Liberti (River Plate stadium), the sold out show had over 60,000 people in attendance.
+Shakira became the first Latin female artist to perform at Argentina's Estadio Monumental Antonio Vespucio Liberti (River Plate stadium), the sold-out show had over 60,000 people in attendance.
 The concert in Santiago, Chile broke Luis Miguel's record of most expensive concert tickets in the country due to Shakira's huge global popularity and high demand.
 The show in Atlantic Pavilion, Lisbon has attracted 19,136 people which has broken attendance record holding by American rock trio R.E.M.

-The tour was also going to be visiting the continent of Asia with stops planned such as: Tokyo, Hong Kong, Taipei, Manila, Singapore, Bangkok, Sydney and Melbourne, but this wasn't able to happen due to the 2002-2004 SARS outbreak at the time.

 Broadcast and recordings

 The tour was shot in Rotterdam, The Netherlands on April 22, 2003.
 The tour was chronicled on Live & off the Record.
 The disc included selected songs from the concert, along with a documentary showing the performer preparing for the show, her song writing process and her ideas about social responsibility.
 It also includes a live CD that features ten songs that were performed during the show.
 The CD spun off two singles, "Poem to a Horse" and "Whenever, Wherever Live".
-In a special edition of Fijación Oral, Volume 1 the performances of "Fool" and "Dónde Están los Ladrones?" were included.
+In a special edition of Fijación Oral, Vol. 1 the performances of "Fool" and "Dónde Están los Ladrones?" were included.